-- The document outlines the City of Petoskey Zoning Ordinance, its purpose, jurisdiction, and relationship to the Master Plan. - Purpose of the Ordinance is to regulate land use for residential, recreational, and commercial purposes. - The Ordinance aims to prevent overcrowding, promote public health, safety, and welfare. - Applies to all development in the City of Petoskey, Emmet County, Michigan. - Serves as a tool to implement recommendations of the City's Master Plan for long-term growth.
+- The document outlines the City of Petoskey Zoning Ordinance, its purpose, jurisdiction, and relationship to the Master Plan. - Purpose of the Ordinance is to regulate land use for residential, recreational, and commercial purposes. - Aims to prevent overcrowding, promote public health, safety, and welfare. - To preserve and maintain high quality residential neighborhoods; - To encourage a more walkable, nonmotorized community, and to promote public health, safety and welfare. - Applies to all development in the City of Petoskey, Emmet County, Michigan. - Serves as a tool to implement recommendations of the City's Master Plan for long-term growth.